San Francisco Museum of Modern Art

-Founded in 1935 in the War Memorial Building, the museum opened in its Mario Botta designed home in the SoMa district in 1995.
-SFMOMA reopened on May 14, 2016, following a major three-year-long expansion project by Snøhetta architects.
-The expansion more than doubles the museum's gallery spaces and provides almost six times as much public space as the previous building, allowing SFMOMA to showcase an expanded collection along with the Doris and Donald Fisher Collection of contemporary art.
+The museum was founded in 1935 with galleries in the Veterans Building in Civic Center.
+In 1995, the museum opened in its Mario Botta-designed home in the SoMa district.
+On May 14, 2016, following a three-year-long closure for a major expansion project by Snøhetta architects, the museum re-opened to the public with more than double the gallery space and almost six times as much public space as the previous building, allowing SFMOMA to showcase an expanding collection along with the Doris and Donald Fisher Collection of contemporary art.